Meet Our New Lincoln Highway Heritage Byway Coordinator

 Iowa Gives Green/Erv Klaas Challenge

 During the early 20th century visitors along the Lincoln Highway used travel as a new way to connect with nature while creating new adventures!
-Today travelers are still making connections with natural, scenic, and recreational opportunities whether it’s during a short day trip or a full drive along 460 miles across 13 counties along the Lincoln Highway National Heritage Byway in Iowa.
+Today travelers are still making connections with natural, scenic, and recreational opportunities whether it’s during a short day trip or a full drive along 460 miles across 13 counties along the Lincoln Highway Heritage Byway in Iowa.

 For a complete breakdown, be sure to view and download our Activity and Recreation and Camping Guides!